 - Encourage and reward innovation

-All effective strategies have one thing in common; they focus heavily on measuring internal communications.
-You need to identify your priorities and carefully monitor whether your employee communication is actually delivering.
+All effective strategies have one thing in common; they focus heavily on internal communications metrics.
+You need to identify your priorities and carefully monitor whether your employee communication is delivering.

-Each organisation will have different measure of success.
-For some it will be managing a period of transition, for others it will be increasing profitability or reducing staff turnover.
-Whatever your business goals, you will need to analyse how effectively your internal communication strategy is meeting these aims.
+Each organisation will have a different measure of success.
+For some it will be managing a period of transition, for others, it will be increasing profitability or reducing staff turnover.
+Whatever your business goals, you will need to analyse how effectively your strategy is meeting these aims.

-An employee engagement platform makes it easy for you to continually evaluate the success of your communications.
+An internal communications app makes it easy for you to continually evaluate the success of your communications.
 Built-in reporting provides a detailed analysis of performance levels, while dashboards give you an instant snapshot of your audience and how they are interacting.
 It’s the final crucial step.

 - Set your targets and track your progress